aterga/ic-monitoring-benchmark/README.md

 Once the last script has finished, a subset of the results corresponding to Table 2 in the paper can be found in `data/offline/results.txt`.
 Specifically, the table contains the performance measurements for the `clean_logs` and `reboot_count` policies.
-The units are the same as in the paper.
+The table's structure and the units are the same as in the paper.

 #### Online monitoring benchmark